crownedgrouse/jason/README.md

 **DEPRECATION NOTE: as a JSON library is now part of ERLANG/OTP, this library will be replaced by another in close future.**

 *`json` library will be used instead for parsing, encoding and decoding, but features will be kept.
-A new name will be chosen in order to be less confusing with the Elixir eponym libray.*
+A new name will be chosen in order to be less confusing with the Elixir eponym library.*

 ## Overview ##